albertas/deadcode/README.md

 checked code base is implemented in.

 ## Feature requests
 - [ ] Split error codes into DC100, DC200, DC300 for variables, functions, class.
 It will be possible to disable each check separately.
- - [ ] Add unused class method detection DC310 check.
+- [+] Add unused class method detection DC310 check.
+- [ ] Add a check for empty python files.
 - [ ] Add target python version option, if specified it will be used for code base check.
- - [ ] Add `--fix` option to automatically remove detected dead code occourencies
+- [+] Add `--fix` option to automatically remove detected dead code occourencies
+- [+] Replace `.*` with only `*` in regexp matching.
+- [ ] Add a `--depth` parameter to ignore nested code..
+(To only check global scope use 0).